 The CLSB derives almost all of its income from practising fees.
-Other minor sources of income include accreditation fees and fixed costs awarded under our Disciplinary Rules and Procedures.
+Other minor sources of income include accreditation fees, fixed costs awarded under our Disciplinary Rules and Procedures and interest payments on our financial reserves.

 All our income is allocated to expenditure on so-called "permitted purposes".
 Permitted purposes are prescribed regulatory activities as listed in Rule 8 of the Legal Services Board's Practising Fee Rules.
 They include activities like regulation, accreditation, education, training, raising professional standards, providing advice and guidance, participating in law reform and furthering public legal education.